-With an amazing range of new American Crafts papercraft products landing in store for our Papercraft Live event this month, we simply had to catch up with top papercraft designer, Maggie Holmes!
+With an amazing range of new American Crafts papercraft products landing in store for our Papercraft Live event, we simply had to catch up with top papercraft designer, Maggie Holmes!
 With collections full of colour and texture, we wanted to know more about the woman behind it and how she got into her craft…

 Describe your creative style

 My creative style has always been sort of eclectic.
 I love vintage elements, but I also love mixing in things that are very current and on trend.
 I also love color, especially pink, yellow and blues!